dennisn/LearningNotes/CSharp/EventsDelegatesAndLambdas.md

   - Event: notification from end-user or objects
     + Main purpose is provide opportunity for others to listen & act on the event (with its argument)
   - Delegate: is a specialized class based on the `MulticastDelegate` base class
-    + Act as the pipeline between an event and an event handler (i.e. "Function Pointer")
+    + Function pointer: Act as the pipeline between an event and an event handler
   - Event Handler: receive & process data from an event (i.e. sender & EventArgs)
     + EventArgs are responsibilve for encapsulating event data